 How to ward off seasonal stress

-Smell Citrus – yes, Citrus fruits are nature’s little bundles of zen, providing ideal aromatherapy for anxiety, for a number of reasons!
+2. Smell Citrus – Yes, Citrus fruits are nature’s little bundles of zen, providing ideal aromatherapy for anxiety, for several reasons!

-Plan ahead - Between co-workers, friends and family, it's inevitable that some commitments will end up on the same day, so make sure you look at the months ahead and make sure you don’t overschedule.
+9. Plan Ahead – Between co-workers, friends, and family, some commitments will inevitably end up on the same day, so make sure you look at the months ahead and make sure you don’t overschedule.

-Be realistic - You are only one person, and you can only do so much.
-Be realistic with how much you can handle this season.
+13. Be realistic - You are only one person, and you can only do so much.
+Be realistic about how much you can handle this season.

-Take a break - Don't forget about your own needs.
-Take a nap, go for a short walk, read a book or watch a funny movie.
+14. Take a break - Don't forget about your own needs.
+Take a nap, go for a short walk, read a book, or watch a funny movie.
 Laughing relaxes the whole body, and can relieve physical tension and stress.

-Create relaxing surroundings - Turn on some music, light some candles or open the windows on a sunny day.
+15. Create relaxing surroundings - Turn on some music, light some candles, or open the windows on a sunny day.

 And of course, don’t forget to pamper yourself with your skincare routine!